-If you work as a wedding photographer and spend many hours editing (making color correction) pictures, you will discover very beneficial opportunity to process a group of shots at once while trying Lightroom batch edit.
-Choosing such kind of photo processing, you will make your works look stunning and consistent.
+If you work as a wedding photographer and spend many hours editing (making color corrections) pictures, you will discover very a beneficial opportunity to process a group of shots at once while trying Lightroom batch edit.
+Using this type of photo processing, you will make your work look stunning and consistent.
 Undoubtedly, your clients will adore such beautiful pictures and recommend you as a brilliant specialist.

 Lightroom batch editing ensures faster image processing.
 It’s not necessary to repeat the same actions again and again.
 You just need to edit the first image and the program will apply the same settings to the other shots.
-Forget about tiresome and monotonous work – tweak the shots fast and easy.
+Forget about tiresome and monotonous work – tweak the shots quickly and easily.

-How to avoid the incongruence between pictures?
-Sometimes people make errors that can violate the picture processing.
-You can miss some details, and the final result might be disappointing - one of the pictures will differ from the rest.
-Moreover, you may have troubles in identifying the problematic element in order to make the adjustments.
-Batch editing in Lightroom is a completely automatized process that eliminates such problems.
+How do you avoid the incongruent photos?
+Sometimes people make errors that can make a mess of the picture processing.
+You can miss some details, and the final result might be disappointing – one of the pictures will differ from the rest.
+Moreover, you may have trouble identifying the problematic element in order to make the adjustments.
+Batch editing in Lightroom is a completely automated process that eliminates such problems.

-I suggest you to use any of these 10 outstanding FREE Lightroom presets without spending a single dollar.
-They are perfect for almost all types of photography - wedding, portrait, lifestyle, newborn, etc. No doubt, if you have an intention to speed up your picture editing workflow, you should learn how to batch edit in Lightroom with these amazing presets.
+I suggest you to use any of these 10 FREE Lightroom presets without spending a single dollar.
+They are perfect for almost all types of photography – wedding, portrait, lifestyle, newborn, etc. No doubt, if you wish to speed up your picture editing workflow, you should learn how to batch edit in Lightroom with these amazing presets.

 There is hardly a photographer who hasn’t tried this preset.
-This plug-in is great for any kind of photoshoots and is used according to the photographer's idea.
+This plug-in is great for any kind of photoshoot and is used according to the photographer's vision.
 No matter what light was used during the photo session, this filter will create a warm pastel atmosphere.

 This preset is good for portraits.
 Glamour yellow tint gives a vintage effect filling the picture with brightness and preserving the natural tone of the skin.